spencerjibz/PARTIAL-MERN-APP/README.md

 - uses both ejs and react(jsx)
 - authentication and authorization is supported using passport and express auth middleware
 - mongoose ORM for mongodb
--fs module for used to manage some files (profile page)
+- fs module for used to manage some files (profile page)
 - os module for get platform information used to edit directorypaths specific to each platform
 - Hybrid App with both CRUD and an API for react client
 - Media player and webcam in the projects page